Pilots Have Duty to Ground Themselves when Ill or Injured

 §61.53 Prohibition on operations during medical deficiency.

-- Operations that require a medical certificate.
+- a.
+Operations that require a medical certificate.
 Except as provided for in paragraph (b) of this section, no person who holds a medical certificate issued under part 67 of this chapter may act as pilot in command, or in any other capacity as a required pilot flight crewmember, while that person:

 - Knows or has reason to know of any medical condition that would make the person unable to meet the requirements for the medical certificate necessary for the pilot operation; or